-The Board has overall responsibility for ensuring that the Company maintains an adequate system of internal control and risk management and for reviewing its effectiveness.
+The Board assisted by its sub-committees has overall responsibility for ensuring that the Company maintains an adequate system of internal control and risk management and for reviewing its effectiveness.
 Enterprise Risk Management, Compliance and Internal Audit functions, among others, provide assessment, reporting and assurance on the effectiveness of the Company's policies and operations as well as its compliance with legal and regulatory obligations.